ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 described here.

-For all of these examples, you will need to have either the monoDrive Simulator running or the monoDrive Scene Editor open and in "Play" mode.
+For all of these examples, you will need to have either the monoDrive Simulator running or the monoDrive Scenario Editor open and in "Play" mode.

 ### Closed Loop Example